How to measure resolution following ISO 21073 & early QUAREP-LIMI RECOMMeNDATIONS

 You can already sign-up for the webinar here. and Subscribe to our newsletter here

-Published on the 18 February 2021- Image credit : Wikimedia Common / Howard Vindin
+Published on the 18 February 2021- Image credit : Wikimedia Common / Huygens PSF Distiller from SVI, data by Howard Vindin.

 In preparation of the new Point Spread Function (PSF) feature of Daybook 3 early March 2021,we had a look at the ISO 21073 about confocal microscopes and the early recommendations from QUAREP-LiMi members.
 We grouped those documents with our user guide to create a single source to perform PSF in accordance with those guidelines.